The Plan is required to produce a yearly statement to describe how governance requirements have been met in relation to:

 - Projected pension pot values are shown in today’s terms, and do not need to be reduced further for the effect of future inflation.

-- The starting pot size used is £800.
-This is the approximate average (median) pot size for active members aged 25 years and younger (as these members can be expected to have around 40 years to retirement)
+- The starting pot size used is £2,100.
+This is the approximate average (median) pot size for active members aged 25 years and younger in the MP03 and Auto-enrolment sections (as these members can be expected to have around 40 years to retirement)

 - The projection is for 40 years, being the approximate duration that the youngest Plan member has until they reach the Plan’s Normal Pension Age.